 The importance of regular servicing

-Regular maintenance, including timing belt check, is necessary for various reasons:
+Regular maintenance, including timing belt checks, is necessary for various reasons:

 Preventing Engine Damage: The timing belt wears and tears with use.
 If not replaced at the manufacturer’s recommended intervals (often between 60,000 and 100,000 miles),